IMMUNIZATION

 - Immunogenicity of the vaccine

-- Host factors- age, sex, nutrition, presence of preexisting antibodies, genetics, immune status, pregnancy
+- Host factors- age, sex, nutrition, presence of pre-existing antibodies, genetics, immune status, pregnancy

 Vaccination is one of the most cost-effective interventions in public health.
 Smallpox a disease that ravaged and decimated populations was eradicated in 1977 by the use of vaccination.
 Poliomyelitis a disease which resulted in deaths and caused profound disabilities for millions of children was endemic in 125 countries prior to the global eradication initiative in 1988.
-There are currently only two endemic countries Afghanistan and Pakistan while Nigeria and indeed Africa was only just declared polio-free on August 25th 2020 having not recorded any case of wild polio in the last 3 years.
+There are currently only two endemic countries Afghanistan and Pakistan while Nigeria and indeed Africa was declared polio-free on August 25th 2020 having not recorded any case of wild polio in the preceding 3 years.

 At the regional level, the Americas have eliminated congenital rubella.
 Measles had been eliminated in many developed countries until the recent outbreaks stemming from vaccine hesitancy in their populations.
 Invasive Haemophilus influenzae type b infections were reduced by 99% following the introduction of a vaccine against the organism in the United States of America.
 Vaccines continue to prevent 2-3 million deaths yearly.
 Vaccines work!

-Benefits of immunization
+Benefits of immunisation

-- Immunizations prevent disease
+- Immunisations prevent disease

-- Vaccines not only prevent epidemics, but they can also be used to stop the spread of an on-going epidemic
+- Vaccines prevent epidemics, and are also used to stop the spread of an on-going epidemic

 - Disability is the hallmark of some diseases such as poliomyelitis.
 These disabilities are prevented by immunizing children.